Ung0d/dom/README.md

 Entity e = universe.create();
 ```

 You can destroy entities with by calling `e.destroy()`.
-This will automatically invalided all other
+This will automatically invalidate all other
 entity-handles pointing to that entity.
 You can check whether an entity-handle is still valid with
 `e.valid()` or just `if(e) ... `.
+Note that every created entity must be deleted manually.
+Destroying all handles of an entity DOES NOT
+destroy the entity.
+If you destroy every handle of an entity which you did not destroy before, you
+will have memory leaks in your application.
+[The above design decision is dedicated to the application speed.
+Using shared_ptr-like handles, which
+destroy the entity automatically, will slow down the application and rises the space for each handle.]

 Now we need a arbitrary struct that models one of our components.
 Note that components should not have logic.
 As you can see, the component-structs in dom dont need to derive from something.
 Just the bare struct.